semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 ## Partial statements

-Partial statements are supported in a few languages.
+Partial statements are partially supported.
 For example, you can just match the header of a conditional with `if ($E)`, or just the try part of an exception statement with `try { ... }`.